claudiux/docs/HOW_TO_MAKE_A_CLEAN_REFORK.md

 ## Summary

 You have forked a GitHub repository into your own GitHub account.
-But your fork is now too old and you should want to refork the master branch of this repository without destroying all the branches you have created.
+But your fork is now too old and you should want to refork the master branch of this repository without destroying all the branches you have already created.

 ## Example